Sikirulahi1/PPE_Detection/Readme.md

 ## Overview

 This project aims to detect personal protective equipment (PPE) components, including facemasks, safety vests, and hard hat helmets.
-The detection model is trained using a custom dataset obtained from [Roboflow](https://roboflow.com/) and implemented with YOLOv8l.
+The detection model is trained using a custom dataset obtained from [Roboflow](https://roboflow.com/) using the yolov8 model.

 ## Table of Contents